HasnaMarikkar/HasnaMarikkar/README.md

 ## Hi there, I'm Hasna! 👋

-🔭 I'm currently working on The Kart Pulse - a karting exploration website built from scratch to learn HTML, CSS and JS properly without the usage of AI.
+🔭 I'm currently working on The Kart Pulse - a karting exploration website built from scratch to learn HTML, CSS and JS properly without the usage of AI along with some other academic projects.

 🌱 I'm currently learning the Frontend Development Technologies along with Python.